IN10/awacs/readme.md

 and `brew install wget`.
 1. Clone this repository to a convenient location on your PC.
 I use `/Users/{name}/tools/bfc` on my PC.
-1. Add the location in which you've installed to your PATH.
+1. Add the location to your PATH.
 1. Install bundler (the Ruby package manager) by running `gem install bundler`.
 1. Install the dependencies by running `bundle install` in the installed directory.
 1. Verify your installation by running `bfc -v` or `bfc -h` in any terminal on